dlcmh/the-rust-programming-language/03-common-programming-concepts/02-data-types/README.md

 ## The Array type

+Every array element must have the same type (unlike a tuple).

+Arrays are fixed in length.

+Arrays are useful if you want data allocated on the stack rather than the heap.

-The stack and the heap will be discussed in [Chapter 4.
-Understanding Ownership](../../04-understanding-ownership/4-1-what-is-ownership/).
+- The stack and the heap will be discussed in [Chapter 4.1 What is Ownership?](../../04-understanding-ownership/4-1-what-is-ownership/).

+Useful to store, for example, the names of the months in a calendar year.

+A vector is a similar collection type provided by the standard library that can grow and shrink in size.

+- a vector is more flexible than an array
+- vectors are discussed in [8.1.
+Storing Lists of Values with Vectors](../../08-common-collections/8-1-vectors/).